Your Guide to San Francisco Public Transportation: Routes, Fees, and Travel Tips

 Public transit train at Folsom station, with palm trees and a cityscape visible

-BART makes traveling between San Francisco and nearby airports easy and affordable.
+Muni also controls BART, a regional service that serves both the Peninsula and the East Bay.
+BART makes it easy to travel between San Francisco and nearby airports.
 You can get to San Francisco International Airport (SFO) in about 30 minutes with direct access to the terminal.
 To reach Oakland International Airport (OAK), take BART to the Coliseum Station, then hop on a quick shuttle to the airport.
 With frequent trains and reliable service, BART is a stress-free way to travel.

-Local Tip: Clipper Card will even work on the ferries that operate out of San Francisco, even though those aren’t controlled by Muni but by the San Francisco Bay Area Water Emergency Transportation Authority (WETA).
+You can use your Clipper Card on all of these options.
+It will even work on the ferries that operate out of San Francisco, even though those are controlled by San Francisco Bay Area Water Emergency Transportation Authority (WETA).

 CalTrain